How Is Home Loan Different From Plot Loan?

 - Fixed-Obligation-to-Income ratio is given up to 60 per cent based on the Net Adjusted Income of the applicant

-- Plot loans are mostly given for a tenure period of 15-20 years
+- Plot loans are mostly given for a tenure period of 15-20 years or even lesser.
+Usually, the tenure for land loans is less due to their riskier nature.

 - Borrowers are not eligible for tax benefits for repayments made towards a plot loan